ghankerson/origins-conscioussness/uroboros.md

   me in his hand, but he breathed me forth from his nostrils.*

-* This is all still from Egyptian myth but we are already at the point where the "breath of life" is very similar to the Christian Logos.
+* This is all still from Egyptian myth but we are already at the point where the "breath of life" is very similar to the idea of the Christian Logos.

 * *"In the beginning was the Word, and the Word was with God, and the Word was God"*